 Brands, events, influencers, and small businesses have already understood that QR codes are not just shortcuts.
 When you track properly, they become an analytics layer that shows who engaged, when, where, and what happened next.
+For broader context on QR code marketing strategies, see our complete guide.
+Consumers can even get paid for their attention when engaging with tracked QR experiences.

 What Real QR Code Tracking Means